Residences at The Lakes at Thousand Oaks

 Will the Project include green building elements?

-Sustainability is paramount to our company and we continue to look at new ways to increase building efficiency and reduce our carbon footprint.
-For example, we have retrofitted many of our properties with electric vehicle charging stations, which has been a wonderful amenity to our residents and guests and helps to reduce greenhouse gasses.
-As we move through the process, we will be working with green building experts to ensure the project is sustainable.
+Sustainability is paramount to our company and we actively look to increase building efficiency and reduce our carbon footprint.
+For example, we added electric vehicle (EV) charging stations to many of our properties, which has been a wonderful amenity to our residents and guests and helps to reduce greenhouse gasses.